MinCarissa/MachineLearning/R_Programming/README.md

-This is the folder to R programming
+This is the folder for R programming